Bridgeconn/usfm-grammar/tree-sitter-usfm3/Notes_on_grammar_building.md

 25. The [fm marker](https://ubsicap.github.io/usfm/notes_basic/fnotes.html#fm-fm) is not mentioned in USX docs.
 26. Is there a USFM marker corresponding to the [ref element](https://ubsicap.github.io/usx/elements.html#ref) in USX?
 IT doesn't even have style, valid in or parent info provided in the docs.
 27. How is sts supposed to be represented in USX?
 It is missing in USX documentation.
+28. The "src" attribute in \fig in USFM, becomes "file" in USX.
+Why the name change?